 Essays & Reflections

-A sentence returns during an ordinary afternoon.
-An idea reappears during a difficult conversation.
-A perspective begins shaping the way we see people and situations long after the book itself has closed.
+A sentence occurs during an ordinary afternoon.
+An idea emerges during a difficult conversation.
+A perspective begins shaping the way we see people and situations long after the book has been closed.

 Silence used to appear naturally throughout the day.
 Today it has almost vanished, replaced by a constant stream of noise carried in our pockets.
 What happens to the mind when quiet disappears?